klust/SupercomputersForStarters/docs/C04_Storage/C04_S04_Revolution.md

 HPE is working a what they call a
-[near-node storage system code-named Rabbits](https://www.hpcwire.com/2021/02/18/livermores-el-capitan-supercomputer-hpe-rabbit-storage-nodes/) for the third USA exascale computer, El Capitan.
+[near-node storage system code-named Rabbits](https://www.hpcwire.com/2021/02/18/livermores-el-capitan-supercomputer-hpe-rabbit-storage-nodes/) targetting the third USA exascale computer, El Capitan.
 It consists of a storage server that sits close to a number of compute nodes with fast dedicated PCIe connection to each of them.
 The server has its own processor so can work independently from the compute nodes to, e.g., transfer data that was written